iirlas/Game-2332-Repo/README.md

 ## *Concept*
-It's a tale as old as time: Two families fight for--well, no one knows  quit for sure; they say it started with a fish (how did it end up like this?), but now these militaristic penguins have a secret weapon to end their feud: Mutation via atomic waste.
+It's a tale as old as time: Two families fight for--well, no one knows  quite for sure; they say it started with a fish (how did it end up like this?), but now these militaristic penguins have a secret weapon to end their feud: Mutation via atomic waste.

 ## Team Background
 #####